HCIELab/catsoop-courses/courses/2018-fall-6810-engineering-interactive-devices/lab02/content.md

     <figcaption>A Laser Cutter (Universal Laser System PLS150D</figcaption>
 </figure>

+<subsection>Useful Tricks When Creating a Drawing for Lasercutting</subsection>

+Often you may use a laser cutter to make 3D objects such as a box (after all, it is much faster and cheaper than 3D printing).
+If you are using finger joints for pieces that you want to fit together, it is a good idea to leave just a little bit of wiggle room so that things can come together.
+Make each tooth .005" smaller on each side.
+This usually allows a good press fit.

+If all you want is a box, you can use [Makercase](http://www.makercase.com/) to automatically create your box design.

 <subsection>Send your Drawing to the Laser Cutter Software</subsection>

 Open your drawing on the laser cutter computer and go to File -> Print.